jax-ml/jax/docs/501/fault-tolerance.rst

 the set of live processes.
 The coordination service returns the *same* set of live processes to all processes, which prevents them from diverging.

 This is illustrated below.
-Note that coordination server now keeps track of which devices are in the ``live_processes`` barrier.
+Note that the coordination service now keeps track of which processes are in the ``live_processes`` barrier.
 Try calling ``live_processes`` from every process.
 Notice how the coordination service doesn't respond until every process has entered the barrier.
 Then fail process 2 and call ``live_processes`` from process 0 and process 1.